 (Thanks to personal friend Ben Ginsburg for his second pair of eyes on this week’s article.
 Check out his website, AngelFools!)

 In E4: Touchdown Jay arrives in Sheridan.
 The loud man from the plane keeps up the volume waiting in customs, interrupting Jay’s conversation with two well-traveled Chinese-speakers.
 The loud man, in his dark sunglasses and Hawaiian shirt, notices their Chinese Atlas uses swastikas to represent temples.
 The decision to include swastikas in Akayama DanJay was not made lightly.
 Let’s look at how I try to treat controversial imagery with tact to emphasize my theme.
-(And if you don’t like how I handled it, tell me in the comments.)
+(And if you don’t like how I handled it, yell at me in the comments.)

 First, a little history from the United States Holocaust Memorial Museum.
 The swastika is at least 5,000 years old, dating back to the invention of writing itself.
 The word ‘swastika’ stems from Sanskrit, and the image was a mainstay of symbolism in Hinduism, Buddhism, Jainism, and Odinism (the religion of the ancient Norse).
 The symbol was common throughout pre-Christian Europe.